ZeroQI/Hama.bundle/README.md

     * '/raid0/data/module/Plex/sys/Plex Media Server/',                          # Thecus
     * '/raid0/data/PLEX_CONFIG/Plex Media Server/'                               # Thecus Plex community

-MANDATORY: Go into the agent data folder ("Plug-In Support/Data/com.plexapp.agents.hama/DataItems") and make sure the following folders are all created: (folders are included in Zip archive in release tab and nammed "Plug-in.Support.zip", i recently added "TVDB/episodes" and "FanartTV" folder for TVDB screenshots).
+MANDATORY: Hama needs some folders in the agent data folder ("Plug-In Support/Data/com.plexapp.agents.hama/DataItems") and while they should now be auto-created, make sure they are: (folders are included in Zip archive in release tab and nammed "Plug-in.Support.zip"
 - "AniDB"
 - "Plex"
 - "OMDB"